 Digital Inputs and Outputs (GPIO)

-When acting as outputs, the maximum current that each GPIO can provide (or absorb) is 12mA.
+When acting as outputs, the maximum current each GPIO can provide (or sink) is 12mA.

-As inputs, as previously mentioned, we can currently say that they are 5V tolerant (although I do not take responsibility if you damage your board), so using an input to measure a voltage of up to 5.8V should not damage it.
+As inputs, as we said earlier, we can now say they are 5V tolerant (although I am not responsible if you blow up your board), so using an input to measure a voltage up to 5.8V should not damage it.

 Regarding internal Pull resistors, like Arduino, pins GPIO0 to GPIO15 have Pull-Up resistors.
-Meanwhile, GPIO16 has a Pull-Down resistor.
+While GPIO16 has a Pull-Down resistor.

-Additionally, of the 17 GPIO we cannot use them all.
-In fact, we can use quite a few, which is another significant limitation compared to Arduino.
+Furthermore, of the 17 GPIOs we cannot use them all.
+In fact, we can use quite few, which is another important limitation compared to Arduino.

 Analog Outputs (PWM)

-Unlike Arduino, the ESP8266 does not have hardware PWM, instead, it has to emulate it through software.
-This has the advantage that we can use PWM on all GPIOs, but it also means a computational load for the ESP8266.
-The default frequency is 1kHz but can be changed.
+Unlike Arduino, the ESP8266 does not have hardware PWM, instead it has to emulate it via software.
+This has the advantage that we can use PWM on all GPIOs, but also that it represents a calculation load for the ESP8266.
+The default frequency is 1kHz, but it can be changed.

 Analog Inputs (ADC)

 The ESP8266 has a 10-bit resolution ADC.
-The ADC has its own pin, independent of the GPIO.
-The input range of the ADC is 0-1V; attempting to measure a voltage greater than 1V will damage the ADC.
-However, we have already seen that many boards have dividers that extend the range to measure from 0-3.3V.
+The ADC has its own pin, independent of the GPIOs.
+The ADC input range is 0-1V, attempting to measure a voltage higher than 1V will damage the ADC.
+However, we have already seen that many boards have dividers that extend the range to measure 0-3.3V.

 Communication